GluuFederation/docker-oxauth/README.md

         gluufederation/oxauth:3.1.2_dev
     ```

-    The `.tar.gz` file must consist of following directories:
+    The `.tar.gz` file must consist of the following directories:

     ```
     ├── lib